alchemy-bootcamp-two-spring-2018/modern-vanilla/LAB.md

 ## Requirements

-* Use "props" (objects with properties) to pass data in `constructor` and `update`.
-Package and destructure as needed.
 * No use of `document.` in components, use template literals to create html. `IpsumList` can create individual items without needing child components.

 ## Rubric